trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

   > [Thread Pools in NGINX Boost Performance 9x!](https://www.nginx.com/blog/thread-pools-boost-performance-9x/) - this official article is an amazing explanation about thread pools and generally about handling connections.
 I also recommend [Inside NGINX: How We Designed for Performance & Scale](https://www.nginx.com/blog/inside-nginx-how-we-designed-for-performance-scale).
 Both are really great.

 NGINX uses Event-Driven architecture which heavily relies on Non-Blocking I/O. One advantage of non-blocking/asynchronous operations is that you can maximize the usage of a single CPU as well as memory because is that your thread can continue it's work in parallel.
+The end result is that even as load increases, memory and CPU usage remain manageable.

   > There is a perfectly good and brief [summary](https://stackoverflow.com/questions/8546273/is-non-blocking-i-o-really-faster-than-multi-threaded-blocking-i-o-how) about non-blocking I/O and multi-threaded blocking I/O by [Werner Henze](https://stackoverflow.com/users/1023911/werner-henze).